reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 ![Figure 2: Main places of injury after falling from a height of less than 5 m (74 cases), and greater than 5 m (61 cases).
 From left to right: head, chest, abdomen, femur, more than three locations.
 Translator's note: The bars for "less than 5 m" are invisible, due to the poor scan quality.](img/3_2.png)

 Cliff jumping can sometimes be unreliable.
 Two female junior high school students committed suicide by jumping off a 60-meter-high cliff.
 One died, but the other was saved.
 Jumping off a cliff under the same conditions, the outcome is actually very different.
 Furthermore, no matter how steep the cliff is, you will not necessarily die if you fall into the sea.
 So, in this case, choose famous places.
-Scenic spots have their origins, that’s why they become famous places.
+Scenic spots have their origins, that's why they become famous places.
 If you choose cliffs, you can choose from Cape Ashizuri in Shikoku or Nishikigaura in Atami, Shizuoka, or waterfalls such as Kegon Falls.

 ## Corpse appearance: injuries everywhere, but not grotesque